erikaduan/r_tips/tutorials/p-sql_to_r_workflows/p-sql_to_r_workflows_part_2.md

 |           2 | 2005-03-01  | 2005-07-30 | 2001-07-30      |                      1310 |
 |           2 | 2010-03-01  | 2010-07-30 | 2005-07-30      |                      1675 |

-In R, window functions are performed using `group_by()` and `arrange()` and followed by `mutate()` operations.
+In R, the `PARTITION BY...
+ORDER BY` components of window functions are performed using `group_by()` and `arrange()` and then followed by `mutate()` operations.
 These operations are not supported by the `dbplyr` API, but can be executed if you first collect the entire table as an R data frame and then apply transformations using `dplyr` functions.

 ``` r
 # Perform window over in R syntax ----------------------------------------------